shughr/spacers/README.md

 ###Pilot -
 only for ship and flying vehicles.
+ > @groverbomb, I dont think this and Operator should be split up.
+One or the other?
 ###Rigger -
 The rigger is the laborer of the modern world.
+> This is fucking great.
 ###Sage -
 knowledge of the weirdness of space, alien life forms, and things unknown on the record books.
 Use bookkeeper to catalog findings.
 Kind of like lore master.
+ > I have this listed in the character section as Xenologist?
 ###Scavenger -
-gotta find scrap, you know?
+gotta f ind scrap, you know?

 ###Scout -
 same as TB but will encompass some hunterly stuff like tracking.

+###Spacer
+This covers vacsuit operation and the exection of all sorts of zero-g maneuvers.
 ###Survivalist -
 for surviving the environment and creating makeshift stuff to get by out there.

 ###Tactician -
 This is for waging war and for firefight and ship to ship maneuvers.

 ###Technician -
 the computer skill basically.
 Used to train and repair smart equipment and weaponry, operate and repair computers and life support, or to help artillerist.

 ###Researcher -
 the "scholar" skill but for thinslicing and doing deep reconnaissance on the net.
 Also decoding things or recalling historical facts on the field.

 (Question: should there be a dungeoneer equivalent for exploring and driving down into dungeon-like locations?
 Explorer?
+> Response: Definitely.
+I think Explorer is the way to go.
 *Shane comment: Definitely some holes here but wanted to start laying these out.